SelfExplainML/PiML-Toolbox/README.md

   }
   ```

-  "GAMI-Net: An Explainable Neural Network based on Generalized Additive Models with Structured Interactions" (Z. Yang, A. Zhang*, and A. Sudjianto, 2021) <a href="https://arxiv.org/abs/2003.07132">arXiv link</a>
+  "GAMI-Net: An Explainable Neural Network based on Generalized Additive Models with Structured Interactions" (Z. Yang, A. Zhang, and A. Sudjianto, 2021) <a href="https://arxiv.org/abs/2003.07132">arXiv link</a>

   ```latex
   @article{yang2021gami,